What Happens If a Tow Truck Damages Your Car?

 Get in Touch with a WA Car Accident Lawyer

-Contact a Washington Personal Injury Lawyer
+Contact a Seattle WA Personal Injury Lawyer

-Greg Colburn – Washington Personal Injury Attorney
+Greg Colburn – Seattle Personal Injury Attorney

 From Injury Victim to Fierce Advocate

-Greg Colburn’s journey to personal injury law is deeply personal.
-After a devastating fall due to negligence left him in a wheelchair for two years, Greg fought tirelessly—against insurance companies, false accusations, and legal roadblocks—to win his own case.
-That battle ignited his passion to help others facing similar struggles.
+Greg Colburn’s path to personal injury law is rooted in personal experience.
+After a devastating fall left him in a wheelchair for two years, he took on insurance companies and legal obstacles to win his own case.
+That journey inspired him to fight for others facing similar challenges.
+Today, Greg is dedicated to helping injury victims hold negligent parties accountable and secure the justice they deserve.

 Check Out More Helpful Articles